Martian01/query2path/README.md

 ## Testing

-Since a Store-Id program is a simple filter from stdin to stdout you can run a simple unit test by piping testcases into it:
+Since a Store-Id program is a simple filter from stdin to stdout you can run a simple unit test by piping test cases into it:

 	./query2path < testcases.txt

-For testing query2path in the context of Squid you need to build a debug version by setting the correponding pre-processor variable.
-Query2path will then log its activites to a file that is also defined in the coding.
+For testing query2path in the context of Squid you need to build a debug version by setting the corresponding pre-processor variable.
+Query2path will then log its activities to a file that is also defined in the coding.